Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 return fused_results

-With 100 hybrid candidates per query, we can afford to apply a more expensive model.
+With 100 hybrid candidates per query, you can afford a more expensive model.
 The cross-encoder processes the query and document together through a single Transformer, with full cross-attention between all tokens.

-The cross-encoder input is formatted as [CLS] query tokens [SEP] document tokens [SEP], where [CLS] is a special classification token whose final hidden state is fed through a linear classification head to produce a single relevance score.
-Segment embeddings distinguish which tokens belong to the query vs. the document, and [SEP] marks the boundary between segments.
+The cross-encoder input is formatted as [CLS] query tokens [SEP] document tokens [SEP].
+[CLS] is a classification token whose final hidden state is fed through a linear head to produce a single relevance score.
+Segment embeddings distinguish query tokens from document tokens, and [SEP] marks the boundary between segments.

 # Cross-encoder training data format